 Ross Shields, Class of 2010, HMCS major, German Studies & Classics minor

 - Majors and minor aside, the proper name for the course of my studies is in fact Critical Theory.
 Right after Mac, I received a scholarship to study German Literature on the MA level at Humboldt University in Berlin.
 Although my proficiency in German language was not on the level of the native speakers, the superior preparation in critical theory more than compensated on the academic level—studying abroad in German was after all not scary at all.
-I am currently pursuing a Ph.D. at NYU in Comparative Literature, a department known for its theoretical rigor.
+I just finished my Ph.D. at NYU in Comparative Literature—a department known for its theoretical rigor—and have received a three-year post-doc fellowship with the Zfl (Center for Literature and Cultural Studies) in Berlin, Germany.
 Not only did the rigorous training in critical theory provided by Macalester prepare me as a candidate for a top graduate department in theory, but also upon entering the program I felt on par with more advanced students regarding my knowledge in theory and philosophy.
 Having a solid background in critical theory (and, of course, proficiency in relevant foreign languages) allows me to circulate comfortably among several, at first sight disparate, disciplines, such as Slavic studies, German, Art History, and Psychoanalysis.
 This is because Macalester’s critical theory reaches beyond the subject matter, providing its students with a methodology reigning in a diversity of fields, and the ability to practice a truly interdisciplinary approach.
 In my experience, a solid background in critical theory is a presupposition for academic pursuits in any field of the humanities, arts, and social sciences, not to mention that it is instrumental in critical thinking in general, academic or not.
-If you would like to discuss post-undergraduate possibilities that critical theory opens up, feel free to shoot a quick email: email@example.com
+If you would like to discuss post-undergraduate possibilities that critical theory opens up, feel free to shoot a quick email: firstname.lastname@example.org

 Siarhei Biareishyk, Class of 2010, German Studies & HMCS major, Russian minor